maajidAwol/ConnectX/README.md

 ## Introduction

-ConnectX is a centralized, multi-tenant e-commerce platform designed to democratize online commerce for entrepreneurs, startups, and students.
-The project consists of a modern Next.js frontend, a robust Django backend, a Flutter mobile app, and a template for quick integration.
+ConnectX is a centralized, multi-tenant e-commerce platform built to make online commerce accessible to entrepreneurs, startups, and students.
+It features a modern Next.js frontend, a powerful Django backend, a Flutter mobile application, and an integration-ready template for rapid deployment.

 ## Project Structure